ianepperson/pyredminews/README.rst

 How to use it
 -------------

+"Enable REST web service" must be checked in the Redmine administration panel for this library to function.

 The library, like most good Python libraries, is self documenting.
 In the console, import the library then type ''help(redmine)'' for all the details.